 OTAC CMVP key management

 FDR (Flight Data Recorder) is a black box for drones; it monitors and tracks any events during the drone flight and missions.
 The tracking device has a very weak specification on forgery and alteration of data which further leads to use in wrong deeds.
 OTAC FDR is operated at the monitoring and tracking level on the system and generates dynamic codes to hide the sensitive data, thus enhancing the information security environment.
 Also, due to the nature of OTAC, the related data’s integrity is constantly evaluated to show if any data within the FDR is forged or altered in any way.
-The tracking data also allows the drone to be located in the event of a crash, helping operators and insurance companies by reducing loss risk and saving costs.

 that provides all of the following features tested and substantiated